josherrickson/stata2/stata_markdown/05-regression.md

 confidence interval) are slightly different.

 Typically, the robust standard errors should be slightly larger than the non-robust standard errors, but not always (as in this case).
-Generally, the only situation where the robust standard errors will decrease is when the error variance is highest for obsevations near the average value of the predictors.
+Generally, the only situation where the robust standard errors will decrease is when the error variance is highest for observations near the average value of the predictors.
 This does not often happen (generally the higher residuals occur in observations that could be considered outliers).

 There has been some argument that robust standard errors should always be used, because if the model is correctly specified, the robust standard